oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 Apply your new knowledge to [your own industry](../workshops/freetier/index.html?lab=intro), and we hope to see you in future Workshops!

-Don't forget to visit the **Cleanup** section below to deprovision the resources you provisioned during this Workshop.
+Don't forget to visit **Task 4** to deprovision the resources you provisioned during this Workshop.

 [Proceed to the next section](#next).